rhapsodyjs/rhapsodyjs.github.io/_includes/index.md

-RhapsodyJS is a HMVC framework that runs on top of Express 4, it also auto-generate, in build time, a RESTful API with your Models.
+RhapsodyJS is a HMVC framework that runs on top of Express 4, it also auto-generate, in build time, a RESTful API with your database-agnostic Models.

 Browse the documentation to understand any the features, and see the [example projects](https://github.com/rhapsodyjs/RhapsodyJS-examples).

-It's kinda simple, because it's the first documentatin, but I hope you find it useful and like the framework! =)
+This documentatios is kinda simple, because it's the first documentatin, but I hope you find it useful and like the framework! =)

 ## Install RhapsodyJS